 - 8. Deselect all components except Filtering Service and Network Agent (if installed), and click Next. - 9.
 Follow the prompts to remove the components. - 10.
 Restart the machine, if prompted. - 11.
 Start the Websense installer again, and follow the prompts to the Stand-Alone Edition Detected screen. - 12.
 Select Add Websense components, and click Next. - 13.
 Select Filtering Service and Network Agent, and click Next. - 14.
 Select Integrated as the integration option, and click Next. - 15.
-Select Squid Web Proxy Cache as the integration type, and click Next.

-- 16. Select Install selected Websense components with plug-in. - Squid configuration file: The installer asks for the path to the Squid configuration file (squid.conf).
+Select Squid Web Proxy Cache as the integration type, and click Next. - 16.
+Select Install selected Websense components with plug-in. - Squid configuration file: The installer asks for the path to the Squid configuration file (squid.conf).
 A default path is provided.
-The installer verifies this path and cannot continue unless it is accurate. - Squid executable: the installer asks for the path to the Squid executable (squid).
+The installer verifies this path and cannot continue unless it is accurate.

+- Squid executable: the installer asks for the path to the Squid executable (squid).
 The installer shuts down Squid automatically before the installation continues. - 17.
 Follow the prompts to complete the installation.

-See the Websense Installation Guide for more information. - 18.
-If you stopped a firewall, start it again. - 19.
-Make sure that all Websense components are running. - a.
-Open a command prompt and navigate to the /Websense directory. - b.
-Enter ./WebsenseAdmin status.
+See the Websense Installation Guide for more information.

+- 18. If you stopped a firewall, start it again. - 19.
+To make sure that all Websense components are running, navigate to the Websense installation directory (/opt/Websense, by default) and enter the following command:

+./WebsenseAdmin status